November 17th, 2020

 - Alzheimer’s: 1,830

 Looking at the actual numbers shows C-19 is 8.36x more deadly than the flu, but less so than cancer and heart disease.
 Colorado is the “thinnest” state in the nation: CBS News: Colorado is the thinnest state.
 So many states have higher morbidity from heart disease than cancer…

 …although heart disease and cancer do go hand-in-hand and are higher per capita: CDC: Stats of the States – Heart Disease.
 This can be sorted by deaths per 100K.
 Oklahomans are 1.8x as likely to die of heart disease than Coloradans, and thus have a much higher pre-existing risk to C-19.

-I have survived both the deadliest risk to life, and the #4 one (since Covid is #3 this year).
+I have survived the first and fourth (since Covid is #3 this year) highest-risk-to-life scenarios — cancer and a drunk driver hitting me as a pedestrian.
 Given the choice to avoid possible complications from one of the top three most-deadly issues facing Coloradans today?
 I’m certainly going to “distance” and take precautions.

 And I’d definitely appreciate it if you would too.
 Especially so if you plan to take the admitted risk of visiting me, or simply being around me.
-Wear a mask.
+Wear a mask when out and about.
 If only because it makes me feel better, and puts others at ease.